Holiday Lets and Self-Catering Accommodation

 Commercial Waste Services with the Isle of Wight Council in partnership with Amey

-The Isle of Wight Council, in parnership with Amey, offer commercial waste services to suit your premises and needs.
+The Isle of Wight Council, in partnership with Amey, offer commercial waste services to suit your premises and needs.

 Should I be paying business rates

-Legislation provided on GOV.UK website covering business rates for self-catering and holiday let accommodation in England says that if a property is available to let for 140 days or more a year, it should be rated as a self-catering property and valued for business rates.
+Legislation provided on GOV.UK website - self-catering and holiday let accommodation covering business rates for self-catering and holiday let accommodation in England says that if a property is available to let for 140 days or more a year, it should be rated as a self-catering property and valued for business rates.

 Please contact Revenue Services about the type of rates you should be paying by using the online send a message to Revenue Services form.